 Dark trekking trousers help to hide the inevitable dirt

-In fact, we can’t stress enough the need for multiple layers.
+We can’t stress enough the need for multiple layers.
 The weather can turn on a dime, and you need to be able to bundle rapidly.
-You want to be able to layer up and down easily to allow for adjustments in temperature as well as your own body heat as you sweat it out on the uphill climbs.
+You want to be able to layer up and down easily to allow for adjustments in temperature as well as your body heat, as you sweat it out on the uphill climbs.

 Fleece jacket